2023 Huwara attacks: Settler rampage

-Although the violence had been anticipated, and the Israeli military had cordoned off the area, the soldiers remained on the sidelines during the siege, rather than intervene.
-Israel's West Bank army commander defended the inaction saying that they had not anticipated the ferocity of the attack, and were not prepared to deal with it.
+Although the violence had been anticipated, and the Israeli military had cordoned off the area, the soldiers remained on the sidelines during the siege and did not intervene.
+Israel's West Bank army commander defended the inaction, saying that they had not anticipated the ferocity of the attack and were not prepared to deal with it.
 He described the event as "a pogrom done by outlaws"—a term commonly applied to eastern European mob attacks upon Jews during the 1800s and early 1900s.

 The Palestinian health ministry said a 37-year-old man was shot to death by the settlers, while the Palestinian Red Crescent medical service said another two people were wounded by gunfire, a third was stabbed and a fourth beaten with an iron bar.
 Ninety-five others were said to be suffering from teargas inhalation.

 Alongside the physical violence against local residents, the settlers set fire to approximately 30 homes and cars, according to one source.
 Other sources say 200 buildings were set ablaze in four Palestinian villages.
 Social media showed large blazes burning across the town and the violence reportedly lasted throughout the night and continued on into Monday morning.